adamfowleruk/mljs/planning.md

  - DONE abstract authentication (digest and basic)
  - DONE support creation of database and rest api on the fly
  - DONE provide document save, get, update
- - DONE access all documents within a directory (mldb.list)
+ - DONE access all documents within a directory (mljs.list)
- - DONE access all documents within a collection (mldb.collect)
+ - DONE access all documents within a collection (mljs.collect)
  - DONE add ACID transaction support across calls to the db
  - DONE provide access to document properties fragment (all metadata)
  - DONE basic searching (aka search:search), with facets